By Dr. A.J. Drenth

 Blogging is downright cheap to start off with.
 Most blogging platforms (e.g., WordPress) have a free version, so the only cost might involve purchasing your own customized URL / domain name (usually about $12 a year).
 Once you have built enough of an audience to start monetizing your blog, it is relatively easy to transfer from a free platform (e.g., wordpress.com) to a self-hosted platform (e.g., wordpress.org).
 If you’d rather avoid the hassle of transferring the blog, you can start with a self-hosted platform upfront.
 Self-hosting requires you to pay for a web hosting service, such as Bluehost,* which is not terribly expensive, often less than $5/month.
 After a great deal of research, I chose Bluehost to furnish my URL/domain name and web hosting services, as well as the world’s most popular blog platform, WordPress.
 If you sign-up for Bluehost, they have an icon for a free download of WordPress in their dashboard.
 Bluehost is a reliable, affordable, and versatile “one-stop shop” for any blogger.

 There are three basic ways of making money as a blogger:

 - Selling your own products and/or services

-- Promoting others’ products and/or services (e.g., serving as an “affiliate”)
+- Promoting others’ products and/or services (e.g., operating as an “affiliate”)

-- Hosting third-party advertisements on your website (e.g., Google Adsense)
+- Hosting third-party advertisements on your website, such as through Google Adsense.